 We use three different configurations of toy networks.
 Like IkeNet they have 22 nodes, but a known interaction structure.
-We assume that g is exponential with $\alpha=0.5$ , $\omega=6$ , with the background rate $\mu$ varying to show different levels of interaction.
+We assume that q is exponential with $\alpha = 0.5, \omega = 6$, with the background rate μ varying to show different levels of interaction.

-- Dense: All nodes are connected to each other (a complete graph), with a low rate of interaction ( $\mu = 0.03$ ). - Sparse: The nodes are arranged in a ring.
-Each node is connected to its two neighbors
+- Dense: All nodes are connected to each other (a complete graph), with a low rate of interaction ($\mu = 0.03$). - Sparse: The nodes are arranged in a ring.
+Each node is connected to its two neighbors and to the node opposite it in the ring, so that the graph looks like a wheel with spokes (except there is no node at the axle).
+Interaction rates between connected nodes are high ($\mu = 0.1$).
+Unconnected nodes do not interact. - Pseudosparse: A complete graph, with high interaction ($\mu = 0.1$) between the nodes connected in the sparse graph and low interaction ($\mu = 0.03$) between other pairs.